-One of the goals of the After-School All-Stars (Tampa Bay) 21st CCLC program is to continue activities beneficial to students and their families after the five-year project period is over.
-Programs receive 100% funding for each of the first two years of the program, followed by 80% funding for each of the final three years.
+One of the goals of the Tampa After-School All-Stars (Memorial) 21st CCLC program is to continue activities beneficial to students and their families after the five-year project period is over.
+Programs receive 100% funding for each of the first two years of the program, followed by 80% funding for each of the final three years (if eligible to continue receiving funding and providing services to the targeted populations).
 Therefore, programs are required to demonstrate how the program will become self-sustaining both within and beyond the five years of initial funding.
 In addition, all programs in Florida are expected to maintain the size and scope of their programs and are forbidden from reducing the quantity or quality of services, the number of children, or the length of operation to account for the reduced funding.
 Moreover, Florida 21st CCLC programs are not generally permitted to charge any fees to students or parents in association with 21st CCLC programming without authorization from the Florida Department of Education (FDOE) and this program has not received such authorization.